koyeb/koyeb-github-runner/README.md

 ### Disable docker daemon

 By default, the runner starts a docker daemon.
-If you don't need it, you can disable it by setting the `SKIP_DOCKER` environment variable to `true`.
+If you don't need it, you can disable it by setting the `DISABLE_DOCKER_DAEMON` environment variable to `true`.
 If you use small instances, this will save you some memory.

 ### Start runners on-demand